-And so, maybe hanging in there is indeed about survival after all.
+Maybe hanging in there is indeed about survival after all.

 Below the elbow amputation is distinct from other amputations as issues that arise are very peculiar.
 They are not the same as other amputees.
 There are overlaps but differences may be marked.
 At least I will say it feels that way.

 Indeed, after I had lost my hand, some people thought I was going to kill myself.
 I wasn't going to do that though.
 Over the years and from the many reactions of other people I must say that depressive episodes, depression, and suicide risk are real issues.